inanna-malick/tracing-honeycomb/tracing-honeycomb/README.md

 ### Testing

 Since `TraceCtx::current_trace_ctx` and `TraceCtx::record_on_current_span` can be expected to return `Ok` as long as some `TelemetryLayer` has been registered as part of the layer/subscriber stack and the current span is active, it's valid to `.expect` them to always succeed & to panic if they do not.
+However, you probably don't want to publish telemetry while running unit or integration tests.

-This library provides a `BlackholeTelemetry` `Telemetry` instance for use in test code, so you can exercise code that uses trace ctxs in tests without publishing telemetry to any backend.
+This library provides a `BlackholeTelemetry` `Telemetry` instance that discards spans and events without publishing them to any backend.
 Use as:

 ```rust
 let telemetry_layer = mk_honeycomb_blackhole_tracing_layer();